Dave9/Getting-and-Cleaning-Data-Project/CodeBook.md

 The descriptive information for the source data is *reproduced in the appendix of this CodeBook.*  You must be familiar with the original source data (or review the appendix) in order to understand the transformations and summarizations performed in this study.

-For the purposed of this study, only the source mean and standard deviation results will be used.
+For the purpose of this study, only the source mean and standard deviation results will be used.
 That data will be further summarized over the individual test subjects and the activities they performed.
 This CodeBook describes how the original data was selected and transformed to prepare for the next analysis phase of this study.

 ##Data Acquisition and Staging